Kwasiga06/Kwasiga06/README.md

-Yoo, I'm Kwasi
+Yo Yo!, I'm Kwasi

-I'm an 18-year-old Computer Science student living in NYC.
+I'm an 18-year-old Math & Computer Science student living in NYC.

 My passion lies in the digital world, particularly in cybersecurity and software development.